RowenGopi87/AgenticQA/README.md

 5. Copy the results from Cursor
 6. Paste them back into AgenticQA
 7. Results are parsed and stored automatically

-**Why Manual?**
-MCP (Model Context Protocol) is designed to work through IDE clients like Cursor, not directly from web browsers.
-This ensures security and proper integration with AI assistants.

 ### 5. View Reports
 The Reports section provides: